-Some important factors relating to the house, were having a garden and an expectation of being able to purchase a three-bedroom semi-detached home.
+Some important factors relating to the house were having a garden and an expectation of being able to purchase a three-bedroom semidetached home.
 Communal family living space was mentioned more often as being important in the physical structure, as opposed to extra bedrooms or bathrooms for example.

 Neighbourhoods and a sense of community were very important for renters and homeowners.
-Renters though felt less connection to their current neighbourhoods, believing they were simply passing through.
+Renters, however, felt less connection to their current neighbourhoods, believing they were simply passing through.

 The needs for amenities and services differed between the two groups.

-- Schools and public transport were most important for homeowners fully reflective of their life stage. - Shops, cafés, restaurants and many other recreational amenities being the most important amenities to renters facilitating their desired social life.
+- Schools and public transport were most important for homeowners fully reflective of their life stage - Shops, cafés, restaurants and many other recreational amenities were considered most important to renters

-Housing aspirations were strongly anchored to past experiences and strongly related to where people grew up, being especially pronounced for renters.
+Housing aspirations were strongly anchored to past experiences and related to where people grew up, being especially pronounced for renters.
 Proximity to family was the most important factor in shaping renters' aspirations - but this was not as significant for homeowners.
 Some renters perceived themselves to have unattainable aspirations, specifically in terms of desired location.

 People's needs and wants from a house and neighbourhood change over time.
 Long-term renting was not desirable for most renters, their expectation was to own a home eventually.
-While for some homeowners a future move in the form of downsizing was expected by some, suggesting an additional phase in the house buying process.
+While for some homeowners, a future move in the form of downsizing was expected by some, suggesting an additional phase in the house buying process.